 - Recommended Specification: Heusker/Fortrac 35/20 geogrid or equivalent.
-For BBA HAPAS certification Heusker/Fortrac 35/20 - Geogrid must be installed perpendicular to the wall, rolled out in the direction of the principal reinforcement.
+For BBA HAPAS certification Heusker/Fortrac 35/20 must be used. - Geogrid must be installed perpendicular to the wall, rolled out in the direction of the principal reinforcement.

 BACKFILL AGGREGATE

 A well graded granular compactable material.